adamk9516/teachers-v.s-student/school/detention.md

-# You Have Detention For 3 Hours,
+# You Have Detention For 3 Hours, The teacher

 ## [Yell At Teacher](deans.md)
 ## [Hit Teacher](expelled.md)